Whatever happened to Who? The movie, that is?

 Well, some producers have tried, even if they weren't in their right minds.
 But unlike science fiction writers, they can't count on the usual SF audience to make their investment worthwhile, which accounts, among other things, for the strange contradictions and strange reception of 2001 a few years ago.

-SPACED OUT It was called a "space odyssey," but if that was what 2001 had been it might have failed at the box office.
+It was called a "space odyssey," but if that was what 2001 had been it might have failed at the box office.
 Stanley Kubrick, who didn't believe in the rationalistic philosophy of SF in any event, turned it into an excursion into psychedelic mysticism that turned on the youth crowd and made the movie a runaway hit.

 Hard-core SF critics weren't so sure it was a classic.
 While praising the technical perfection of the movie, for example, Lester del Rey was contemptuous of those who found the finale a "mind-blowing" experience.
 "It takes very little to blow some minds," he observed.